ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 `INTEGER = DIGIT { DIGIT };`

-Hexadecimal, octal, or binary literals are not part of the core TSL lexical grammar; such representations must be handled by frontend plugins if needed.
+Hexadecimal, octal, or binary literals are not part of the core Arxil lexical grammar; such representations must be handled by frontend plugins if needed.

 #### String Literals
 String literals are sequences of characters enclosed in double quotes.
 Escape sequences are supported: